OnlineSquirrel/HumanActivityRecognition/README.md

 ### GetHARData.r
 * Downloads the zip file with raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzips the .zip file into the working directory
-  * Data is unzipped into the UCI folder
+  * Data is unzipped into the "UCI HAR Dataset" folder

 ### run_analysis.R
 The requirements for this script are: